Transfer Applicants FAQs

 • Can I reapply to the University of Miami if I've been denied before?

-Yes, however, you must wait for one full year and complete ten courses or 30 credits at a regionally accredited college or university.
+Yes, however, you must wait one full year and we recommend completing ten additional courses or 30 credits at a regionally accredited college or university.

 • How many credits do I need to earn at UM to earn my degree?